geobacter-rs/about/README.md

-# The Legionella Rust Compiler and Runtime :construction:
+# The Geobacter Rust Compiler and Runtime :construction:

-This repository houses info about Legionella; how to use it, how all these repositories fit together, and how Legionella (ab)uses the Rust compiler to support its magic.
+This repository houses info about Geobacter; how to use it, how all these repositories fit together, and how Geobacter (ab)uses the Rust compiler to support its magic.

-## What is Legionella?
+## What is Geobacter?

-Legionella is a framework to support single source accelerator programming, without requiring compiling from source twice.
-However, Legionella is *not* a JIT; the expectation is that kernels are invoked repeatedly and are possibly also expensive to run.
-In fact, due to the nature of single function kernels, Legionella enables a number of LLVM options which would too costly to run for all crates.
+Geobacter is a framework to support single source accelerator programming, without requiring compiling from source twice.
+However, Geobacter is *not* a JIT; the expectation is that kernels are invoked repeatedly and are possibly also expensive to run.
+In fact, due to the nature of single function kernels, Geobacter enables a number of LLVM options which would too costly to run for all crates.

+The name Geobacter comes from the first discovered bacteria which can oxidize organic components using iron oxide as an electron acceptor.

 Currently, AMDGPU and HPC is the focus.
 In the future, support for generating eBPF functions will be added.
 Later, HLS will be supported.